hongwang600/FLAIR/README.md

 ### Searching

-In the Searching dataset, we generated 100 random 7x7 grids containing spaces and $\blacksquare$s.
+In the Searching dataset, we generated 100 random 7x7 grids containing spaces and \(\blacksquare\)s.
 We used the Depth-First Search (DFS) algorithm to determine the number of islands in each grid, which served as the ground truth.
 The participants' task was to identify the correct number of islands.

 ### ASCII Art Reasoning